 However, Kentico does not provide means for displaying the performance information and you need to use an external application for this purpose (for example the Windows Performance Monitor).
 See the Health monitoring chapter for more information about monitoring the performance of your system.

 Can I install and uninstall modules or other components after the installation of my web project?

 Yes, using the Modify option of the Installer.
-See Adding and removing components of Kentico installations for more information.
+See Adding and removing components from an installed Kentico web project for more information.

 Which sample site should I install?

 If you want to evaluate the capabilities of Kentico or if you are new to the Kentico system, choose the Corporate site or the E-commerce site.